is part of the Informa Markets Division of Informa PLC

 Judging category: FUTURE SKILLS

-She was awarded the CBE in the Queen’s birthday Honours List in 2017 for services to road safety and the freight industry.
+Beverley was awarded the CBE in the Queen’s birthday Honours List in 2017 for services to road safety and the freight industry.
+Beverley is also the Chair of Governors at Merchant Taylors’ Schools in Crosby.

 Judging category: WAREHOUSE EFFICIENCY

-Gwynne has over 35 years’ experience in warehouse management and logistics.
-He began his career with BRS, a forerunner of Exel Logistics which later became part of DHL.
+Gwynne Richards has over 35 years’ experience in warehouse management and logistics.
+He began his career with BRS a forerunner of Exel Logistics which later became part of DHL.

 He founded his own logistics consultancy and training company in 2003.
 Gwynne works with companies on improving logistics operations, benchmarking performance and deciding whether to outsource or not.